10 Useful German Transition Words to Make Excuses in Deutsche

 But then you check your phone, and see a response from your friend.
 She’s not here yet!
 The S-bahn strike messed up her plans too.
 For once, you’re not the last one to arrive somewhere!

 And there you go!
-You’ve managed to practice 10 important German transition words that will serve you well in making excuses and plenty of other scenarios.
+You’ve managed to practice 10 important German transition words that will serve you well in plenty of scenarios.